hartonen/plotMI/README.md

 This should produce two output files identical to files `data/test-MI.png` and `data/test-MI.txt.gz`.

-### 3.2 Reproducing figure 1b from plotMI-manuscript
+### 3.2 Reproducing figure 2a from plotMI-manuscript

-In the following we show how to replicate the figures 1b and 1c from the plotMI-manuscript.
+In the following we show how to replicate the figures 2a-c from the plotMI-manuscript.
 For this we will need two other Python scripts from the authors from,  [randomReads](https://github.com/hartonen/randomReads) and  [promoterAnalysis](https://github.com/hartonen/promoterAnalysis) repositories.
 We will also use the  [Seqkit](https://bioinf.shenwei.me/seqkit/) tool for manipulating fasta-files.

 First we generate 10 million random DNA sequences (10 separate files for faster scoring with the CNN model) with uniform nucleotide background using a script made for this purpose: